ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Professional Computing/CW2 - Technical Report/CW2 - Technical Report.md

 Kwon et al. (2022) proposed an AI-based HEMS (AI-HEMS) that monitors a house and it’s occupants, such as when they leave, when they sleep and which rooms are currently occupied.
 The AI-HEMS used this data to intelligently control a heater and through a performance analysis, was found to reduce *absolute* energy consumption by 14%, definitely reducing the carbon footprint.
 Since the test was carried out without dynamic electricity pricing, assuming that heating bills are calculated in proportion to energy savings, it can be said that there was also an approximate 14% reduction in heating bills (Kwon et al., 2022).

-This shows an apparent improvement over Google Nest, the current state-of-the-art AI-thermostat, which saves an average of 10%–12% on heating bills (Google, n.d.).
+This shows an apparent improvement over Google Nest, the current state-of-the-art AI-thermostat (Kwon et al., 2022), which saves an average of 10%–12% on heating bills (Google, n.d.).
 However, the US follows dynamic energy pricing so this cannot be equated to energy savings or a reduction in carbon footprint.
 Furthermore, after the analysis, a survey found resident satisfaction with AI-HEMS to be approximately 91% (Kwon et al., 2022).

 ### IREMS